Researchers seek lost Native American boarding school graves - NewsBreak

 Researchers seek lost Native American boarding school graves

-GENOA, Neb.
-(AP) — The bodies of more than 80 Native American children are buried at the former Genoa Indian Industrial School in central Nebraska.
+The bodies of more than 80 Native American children are buried at the former Genoa Indian Industrial School in central Nebraska .

 But for decades, the location of the student cemetery has been a mystery, lost over time after the school closed in 1931 and memories faded of the once-busy campus that sprawled over 640 acres in the tiny community of Genoa.